gentleiyke/MS_Excel_Customer_Segmentation_CaseStudy/README.md

 - presentation_CS.pdf - summary of key performance metrics and recommendations.
 - CaseStudy.pdf - case study file
 - PivotTables.png - Snapshot of PivotTables used for analysis.
+- Documentation_of_Steps.png - documentation of the data cleaning steps

 **Key Insights:**